Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Local webs

-The \textit{ladder-web} $W(S)$ in the biangle $\biang$ obtained from a symmetric strand-set pair $S= (S^\prime, S^{\prime\prime})$ is the unique (up to ambient isotopy of $\biang$) local web obtained by resolving each intersection point $p \in \mathscr{P}(S)$ into two vertices connected by a ``horizontal'' edge, called a \textit{rung}; see Figures \ref{fig:ladder-webs} and \ref{fig:birds-eye-view}. \end{definition}
+\begin{definition} The \textit{ladder-web} $W(S)$ in the biangle $\biang$ obtained from a symmetric strand-set pair $S= (S^\prime, S^{\prime\prime})$ is the unique (up to ambient isotopy of $\biang$) local web obtained by resolving each intersection point $p \in \mathscr{P}(S)$ into two vertices connected by a horizontal edge, relative to the biangle, called a \textit{rung}; see Figures \ref{fig:ladder-webs} and \ref{fig:birds-eye-view}. \end{definition}

-The following statement is implicit in \cite[Lemma 6.7]{KuperbergCommMathPhys96} and also appears in \cite[\S 9]{FrohmanArxiv20}.
+The following statement is implicit in \cite[Lemma 6.7]{KuperbergCommMathPhys96} and also appears in \cite[\S 8]{MR4359515frohmansikora}.

 \begin{proposition} The ladder-web $W(S)$ is essential.
 Conversely, given an essential local web $W$ in the biangle $\biang$, there exists a unique symmetric strand-set pair $S= (S^\prime, S^{\prime\prime})$ such that $W = W(S)$.
 Thus, $W$ is a ladder-web. \end{proposition}